-The letters ‘CE’ appear on many products that are traded on the single market in the European Economic Area (EEA).
+CE marks appear on many products that are traded in the single market in the European Economic Area (EEA).

-- shows that the manufacturer has checked that these products meet EU safety, health or environmental requirements
+- the product meets EU safety, health or environmental requirements

-- is an indicator of a product’s compliance with EU legislation
+- is an indicator of the product’s compliance with EU legislation

-- allows the free movement of products within the European market
+- enables the free movement of products on the European market

 All products placed on the market or put into service in Poland and other European Union countries must meet the essential and detailed safety requirements described in the relevant legal regulations.